keredson/recipes/Spicy Tomato Soup.md

 Notes
 ---
-The milk chunked up.
+The milk chunked up a bit.
 Maybe add after it cooled down?
 Or possibly it was the acid, or maybe I need to add before blending.

 The fermented is probably optional.
 It's just what I had laying around.